dtonhofer/rstudio_coding/course_2/useful/load_some_libraries.md

-# Coursera "Statistics with R" C2W1: Load some libraries into R
+# "Statistics with R" C2W1: Load some libraries into R

 Principle: write a function, then call it!